What is a liquor accord?

 Strategies listed in the PLAA

-The ACCC's conditional re-authorisation of PLAA protects liquor accord bodies from legal action for conduct that might otherwise breach the CCA.
+The ACCC's conditional re-authorisation of PLAA protects liquor accord and SNP boards from legal action for conduct that might otherwise breach the CCA.

 These arrangements only apply to liquor accords that: